-Everyone had their own travel style and different opinions of detail and depth.
-For some people, a year travelling around the country experiencing everything both the North Island, the South Island, and Stewart Island have to offer is the only way to go.
-For others, a two or three week bucket-list / highlights reel version is the way to go.
+For some people, a year travelling around New Zealand experiencing everything both the North Island, the South Island, and Stewart Island have to offer is the only way to go.
+For others, a two or three week bucket-list / highlights reel version will be the best option.

 - What you like to do, see, and experience